creationix/howtonode.org/articles/express-mongodb.markdown

 I promised that by the end of this article we'd be persisting our data across restarts of node, I've not yet delivered on this promise but now I will ..hopefully ;)

 To do this we need to install a dependency on [node-mongodb-native][], which will allow our burgeoning application to access [mongoDB][].
-Once again our friend kiwi comes to the rescue.
+Once again our friend npm comes to the rescue.
 If we open the console up and enter the `express` directory we created earlier we will be able to type the following commands to install the driver.

     #!sh
-    kiwi install mongodb-native 0.7.0
+    npm install mongodb

 Now we need to replace our old memory based data provider with one thats capable of using mongodb: